cs107-theteapeople/cs107-FinalProject/docs/documentation.md

 `python -m pytest`

 #### How will you distribute your package (e.g. PyPI)?
-###--- wait for pypi to be implemented

 Since this project only consists of python sources and doesn't need any files to be built, installation could be done by simply cloning the repository as described above.
 We encourage users to play around with the code and even submit pull requests.
 Our focus will be on code readability and learning, and we hope to make the code as understandable as possible so that users will be encouraged to modify the code and try new techniques.

-As mentioned above, if appropriate, we will host our project on PyPI and allow users to install the software with pip.
+We also host our project on PyPI and allow users to install the software with pip.
+The package name is `autodiffvis-teapeople`.

 #### How will you package your software?
 Will you use a framework?
 If so, which one and why?
 If not, why not?